tomabroad/gdict/README.md

+# Gdict
-# Gdict is a Google Chrome Extension for looking up the selected text on the browser.
+### Google Chrome Extension for looking up the selected text on the browser.

 ## Feature
 * Right-click to search the meaning of the selected text